 The American Kennel Club rescue network is the largest in the US and consists of unique groups whose rehabilitation/fostering is ensured until dogs can find a new home.

-- Shepherds Hope Rescue is a unique initiative that does not operate as a shelter.
+• Shepherds Hope Rescue is a unique initiative that does not operate as a shelter.
 Instead, volunteers house the German Shepherds in their homes or foster homes.
-They may also board them with kennels or dog sitters until someone can adopt and take them home.
+They may also board them with kennels or dog sitters until someone can adopt them and take them home.

-- Greater California German Shepherd Rescue is a public charity non-profit and all-volunteer rescue that works to rescue dogs from risky situations and find them a loving and safe home.
-They are not a shelter but instead keep the GSDs in foster homes.
+• Greater California German Shepherd Rescue is a public charity non-profit and all-volunteer rescue that works to rescue dogs from risky situations and find them a loving and safe home.
+They are not a shelter but keep the dogs in foster homes.

 Search Pet Adoption Websites